 Navigation Files (TNFs).
 REX radiometry observations do not require DSN

 signals.
-Hence, Tracking and Navigation Files (TNF) are not required prior
+Hence, Tracking and Navigation Files are not required prior

-to arrival at Pluto, other than for Lunar occulations in 2011 and 2014.
+to arrival at Pluto, other than for Lunar occultations in 2011 and 2014.

 In general, any time REX was using DSN uplink signals, the DSN transmitted

-the polarization of uplink signal(s) apropo to the REX Sides (A and/or B)
+the polarization of uplink signal(s) apropos to the REX Sides (A and/or B)

 that were in operation at that time.
 That is, when only Side A was on,

-the DSN transmitted RCP uplink signal; when only Side B was on, the DSN
+the DSN transmitted an RCP uplink signal; when only Side B was on, the DSN

-transmitted LCP uplink signal; when both Sides A and B were on, the DSN
+transmitted an LCP uplink signal; when both Sides A and B were on, the DSN

 transmitted both RCP and LCP uplink signals.
 The only exceptions to this